Battle of Pusan Perimeter logistics: Movement to the front lines

-From Pusan a good railroad system built by the Japanese and well ballasted with crushed rock and river gravel extended northward.
+From Busan a good railroad system built by the Japanese and well ballasted with crushed rock and river gravel extended northward.
 Subordinate rail lines ran westward along the south coast through Masan and Chinju and northeast near the east coast to P'ohang-dong.
 There the eastern line turned inland through the east-central Taebaek Mountains area.
 The railroads were the backbone of the UN transportation system in Korea.

 The 20,000 mi of Korean vehicular roads were all of a secondary nature as measured by American or European standards.
 Even the best of them were narrow, poorly drained, and surfaced only with gravel or rocks broken laboriously by hand, and worked into the dirt roadbed by the traffic passing over.
 The highest classification placed on any appreciable length of road in Korea by Eighth Army engineers was for a gravel or crushed rock road with gentle grades and curves and one and a half to two lanes wide.
 According to engineer specifications there were no two-lane roads, 22 ft wide, in Korea.
 The average width of the best roads was 18 ft with numerous bottlenecks at narrow bridges and bypasses where the width narrowed to 11–13 ft.
 Often even on these roads there were short stretches having sharp curves and grades up to 15 percent.
 The Korean road traffic was predominately by oxcart.
 The road net, like the rail net, was principally north–south, with a few lateral east–west connecting roads.

-US Army logistics units worked continuously during July to organize the train movements from Pusan toward the rail-heads at the front.
+US Army logistics units worked continuously during July to organize the train movements from Busan toward the rail-heads at the front.
 By July 18 they had established a regular daily schedule of supply trains over two routes, the main Pusan–Taegu–Kumch'on line with a branch line from Kumch'on to Hamch'ang; and the Pusan–Kyongju–Andong single track line up the east coast with a branch line from Kyongju to P'ohang-dong.
 As the battle front moved swiftly southward, trains after the end of July did not run beyond Taegu and P'ohang-dong.
 After the North Korean threat developed in the Masan region, a supply train ran daily from Pusan to that city.
 On July 1 the UN Command controlled 1,404 mi of rail track in South Korea.
 By August this had shrunk to 431 mi of track.